JadenIT/Skies/README.md

         super(route)
     }
     get(req, res) {
-        res.send('This is get')
+       /* This mehtod will process GET request */ res.send('This is get')
     }
     post(req, res) {
-        res.send({ data: 'This is post, sent by json' }) }
+       /* This mehtod will process POST request */ res.send({ data: 'This is post, sent by json' }) }
 }